SEUNGHO-Y00/MSSE/CHEM273/Statistics.md

   - Statistical errors: limited precision, natural variance of the data => spread of the data around an average value
 * Assumption: far from the detection limit and saturation
   - the spread follows approximately a normal distribution.
+  - fitting a model to data points each with an error bar om_i.
+* Error propagation
+* Curve fitting